Law is one of the most popular and esteemed career choices in India these days.

 Law graduates can work in all the three domains of the Government; the Legislature, Executive and the Judiciary.
 Which is why they say that Law degree can open the doors to a variety of careers.

-The Analytical ability, problem-solving tools, communication and research skills learnt in this course can be applied in many careers like management, town planning, consultancy etc. There are roles where legal knowledge is particularly useful – such as HR or tax advisory work.
+The Analytical ability, problem-solving tools, communication, and research skills learned in this course can be applied in many careers like management, town planning, consultancy, etc. There are roles where legal knowledge is particularly useful – such as HR or tax advisory work.

 Large corporate entities require in-house legal counsel, who can assist and advice on legal matters related to its business.
 An in-house counsel’s job is to draft, assess, scrutinize and negotiate contracts and handle legal disputes.
 He must ensure that all documents follow corporate laws.